 [Regulation 47 inserted in Gazette 29 Sep 2006 p.
 4311-12.]

-48. Areas set aside for the purposes of the CEO
+48. Areas set aside for purposes of CEO

 A person must not, without lawful authority, enter or remain in any area of CALM land set aside for cultivation, gardens, animal enclosures, housing, education facilities or machinery sheds or any other property or facilities which are established for the purposes of the CEO and which are not open to the public.